Binary response model with many weak instruments: The Model

-As is often assumed in the literature, including the articles mentioned above, we assume $u_i | (x_i , V_i ) \sim_{\text{iid}} (- V_i ' \psi_0 , \sigma_\eta ^2 )$.
-This assumption is helpful for addressing the issue of endogeneity of $Y_{2i}$.
-Under the assumption, \eqref{model:1eq} can be written as follows. where $\eta_i = u_i + V_i ' \psi_0 $ and $\mathbb E \left[\eta_i | x_i ,V_i\right]=0$. \eqref{model:3eq} shows that the issue of endogeneity can be resolved once the first-stage error $V_i$ is used as an additional regressor in \eqref{model:1eq}.
-In this regard, the variable $V_i$ is often called the control function in the literature.
-However, in practice, the control function is not observable and has to be replaced by its estimate. \cite{rivers1988limited} suggested replacing ${V}_i$ with the residuals from the first-stage linear regression, say $\widehat{V}_i$, and estimating the parameters in \eqref{model:3eq} by maximizing the conditional likelihood of $y_i | (x_i, \widehat V_i)$ under a parametric assumption.
-This approach becomes one of the most popular estimation methods for endogenous binary response models and was extended by \cite{Rothe2009} to the semi-parametric case.
+Let $\eta_i =u_i - \mathbb E[u_i |x_i, V_i] = u_i+ V_i ' \psi_0$.
+Then, the outcome equation can be written as follows: If $\eta_i |(x_i , V_i )\sim \mathcal N(0,\sigma_\eta ^2)$\footnote{ \violet{The distributional assumption is satisfied if $(u_i, V_i')'|x_i \sim \mathcal N(0, \mathbf{\Sigma} )$, as in \cite{rivers1988limited}.}} and the variable $V_i$ is available, \eqref{model:3eq} can be estimated by maximum likelihood estimation (MLE).
+In this regard, $V_i$ is often called the control function in the literature.
+However, in practice, $V_i$ is not observable and has to be replaced by its estimate. \cite{rivers1988limited} suggested replacing it with the residual from first-stage linear regression, denoted $\widehat{V}_i$.
+Then, the parameters in \eqref{model:3eq} are estimable by maximizing the conditional likelihood of $y_i | (x_i, \widehat V_i)$ under a parametric assumption.
+This approach has become one of the most popular estimation methods for endogenous binary response models and was extended by \cite{Rothe2009} to the semi-parametric case.

-Although the aforementioned estimators have good asymptotic properties in general, it is not the case in our setting.
-This is because, to ensure good asymptotic properties of the estimators, the difference between $\widehat{V}_i$ and $ V_i$ should be asymptotically negligible.
-However, in practice, $Z_i$ may have a nearly singular covariance, see, e.g., Examples~\ref{example2} and \ref{example}.
-If so, the first-stage estimator may be asymptotically biased, resulting in $\widehat{V}_i$ being asymptotically different from $V_i$.
-Another concern on the use of \citepos{rivers1988limited} approach is that the asymptotic distribution of their 2SCMLE depends on the asymptotic distribution of the first-stage estimator.
-In the current paper, the first-stage parameter and its estimator are represented by linear transformations from a possibly infinite dimensional Hilbert space to $\mathbb R^{d_e}$.
-Therefore, the asymptotic distribution cannot be obtained as in \cite{rivers1988limited}, which prevents a naive application of their approach.
+Although the aforementioned estimators generally have good asymptotic properties, it is not likely to be the case in our setting.
+This is because, to ensure such a good property, the difference between $\widehat{V}_i$ and $ V_i$ should be asymptotically negligible.
+This requirement is not likely to be satisfied, especially when $Z_i$ is of a large dimension or has a nearly singular covariance matrix, see, e.g., Examples~\ref{example2} and \ref{example}.
+In these cases, the first-stage estimator may be asymptotically biased, resulting in $\widehat{V}_i$ being asymptotically different from $V_i$.
+Another concern on \citepos{rivers1988limited} approach is that the asymptotic distribution of their estimator depends on the asymptotic distribution of the first-stage estimator.
+In Section~\ref{sec:general}, the first-stage parameter and its estimator are given by linear operators from a possibly infinite-dimensional Hilbert space to $\mathbb R^{d_e}$, whereas in \cite{rivers1988limited}, they are given by matrices.
+This difference makes it difficult to apply their asymptotic results in our setting.